berkiyo/dotfiles/README.md

 # dotfiles

-Collection of various configuration files, mostly for "vim" and "zsh".
+Collection of various configuration files, mostly for vim, zsh and powershell.